Learning Center August 20, 2018

 Deep Learning enhancing quality inspection

-September 2017 saw the release of Adaptive Vision’s Deep Learning Add-on – a collection of tools all ready to be implemented in an industrial inspection system.
+September 2017 saw the release of Adaptive Vision’s Deep Learning Add-on (now Zebra Aurora Vision) – a collection of tools all ready to be implemented in an industrial inspection system.
 Pre-trained with good and bad sample images, it utilizes a neural network structure to identify defects and can be put into practice with just five minutes’ specialized training by an operator with little or no programming experience.
 Adaptive Vision claim that the steps of installing their software – loading just 20-50 training images, adding labels and running the process – will enable, in minutes, the ability to acquire and classify an image in less than 200ms.
 This solution is especially well-suited to surface inspection, presence or absence checking, object classification and medical imaging.
 For code reading, such as is used in food processing applications, Adaptive Vision offers a traditional set of ready-to-use filters.

 GPU processing